 Once you have decided to go to graduate school, the next step is to research and choose a select number of graduate schools to apply to.
 When making a list of potential graduate programs, keep an open mind.
 The reputation of the university may not equal a good program in your discipline.
 You may find that the best program in your field is located within a less prestigious university.
-The best source of information about graduate school programs is Oberlin faculty members in your field of interest, but do some preliminary research in the Office of Career Services, the library, or on the Internet.
+The best source of information about graduate school programs is Oberlin faculty members in your field of interest, but do some preliminary research in the Career Center, the library, or on the Internet.

 Once you have done preliminary research, consult faculty members and individuals who have specialized in the discipline of your choice and have knowledge of the field.
 They may be able to refer you to graduate schools that they know of, answer questions about the strengths and weaknesses of the programs, admission requirements and refer you to resources that you can use.
-The staff at the College's Office of Career Services is also an excellent resource and can assist you in this process from beginning to end.
+The staff at the College's Career Center is also an excellent resource and can assist you in this process from beginning to end.
 It would also be good to consult OBIEWeb, a database of alumni, some of whom may have graduated from a school that you are considering.

 There are a number of factors that will help you in narrowing down your search for graduate schools to apply to.
 While evaluating each school, consider the following: